apache/incubator-hugegraph-doc/content/en/docs/config/config-option.md

 rocksdb.level0_stop_writes_trigger              | 36                                                                                                                                   | Hard limit on number of level-0 files for stopping writes.
 rocksdb.soft_pending_compaction_bytes_limit     | 68719476736                                                                                                                          | The soft limit to impose on pending compaction in bytes.

-### HBase 后端配置项
+### HBase Backend Config Options

 config option            | default value               | descrition
 ------------------------ | --------------------------- | -------------------------------------------------------------------------------
 backend                  |                             | Must be set to `hbase`. serializer               |                             | Must be set to `hbase`. hbase.hosts              | localhost                   | The hostnames or ip addresses of HBase zookeeper, separated with commas. hbase.port               | 2181                        | The port address of HBase zookeeper. hbase.threads_max        | 64                          | The max threads num of hbase connections. hbase.znode_parent       | /hbase                      | The znode parent path of HBase zookeeper.